OrensteinLab/PrimerDesigner/docs/Running_comparisons.md

-# Reproducing PrimerDesigner Experiments
+# Reproducing method comparisons

-For all paper experiments (comparisons, scaling sweeps, Gurobi), see [Reproducing_experiments.md](Reproducing_experiments.md).
+Scaling and ILP experiments are documented in [Reproducing_experiments.md](Reproducing_experiments.md).

-## Reproducing comparison on SpAP and CVB3 proteins
+## SpAP and CVB3

 From the main directory, run: